pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'tasks', 'pre-deploy-check', 'Task' %}
 {% code_snippet 'tasks', 'pre-deploy-check-script', 'Implementation' %}

+### send-telemetry
+Sends the `.tar` output from [`collect-telemetry`][] to Pivotal.

+!!! info Telemetry Key
+    In order to use this task,
+    you will need to acquire a license key.
+    Contact Pivot

+{% code_snippet 'tasks', 'send-telemetry', 'Task' %}
+{% code_snippet 'tasks', 'send-telemetry-script', 'Implementation' %}

 ### stage-product
 Staged a product to the Ops Manager specified in the config file.